-Watching Haredim on TV is all the rage since Shtisel came to Netflix a few months ago.
+Watching Haredim on TV is all the rage since Shtisel came to Netflix.
 Everyone told me I HAD to watch it, but committing to being awake enough late at night to read subtitles was not something I was ready to do right away.
 Finally, last month, I took the dive and joined the masses.
 (I just started the second season.)
 Countless articles have been written by secular Jews and non-Jews describing their love for the characters, the storyline, and their surprising discovery that Haredim (gasp!) are also human.

-So in that regard, the show is good.
-And on the entertainment side of things, the show is great.
+So in that regard, the show is a positive development.
+And on the entertainment side of things, the show is beautifully done.
 But despite the positives, I have had a discomfort with Shtisel from the very beginning.
 When I spoke to a Reform friend from high school the other day, my fear was solidified.

 This friend is due with her second child soon and was feeling nervous about the impending delivery.
 I imagine she asked herself “Who has birthed the most children that I know?” and she realized it was, in fact, her sole Orthodox friend.
 (Four, to be exact!)
 After we talked labor, the conversation went something like this: